This award was generously supported by an Anonymous donor. _

-Dawn Nichols Walden is a fiber artist that approaches basket weaving through a contemporary lens.
+Dawn Walden is a fiber artist that approaches basket weaving through a contemporary lens.
 Walden, an Ojibway descendant, is a member of the Mackinac Band of Chippewa and Ottawa Indians.
 She was born in Michigan’s Upper Peninsula in a historically preserved town with a reconstructed Ojibway village.
-Walden’s work incorporates sculpture, basketry, and her research of Great Lakes Ethnobotany—the study of the relationships between nature and the culture and spiritual beliefs of the Ojibway People.
+Walden’s work incorporates sculpture, basketry, and her research of Great Lakes Ethnobotany—the study of the relationships between nature and the journey of the culture and spiritual beliefs of the Ojibway People.
 Her style uses plants, ancient technology, and focuses on the significance of materials and manual labor.

-Photo courtesy of the artist.
+Portrait photo courtesy of the artist.

 Ties that Bind, basketry, cedar bark, cedar roots, 52 x 14 inches, 2013.

 Restless, basketry, cedar bark, cedar roots, 14 x 48 inches, 2014.

 Radiate, basketry, cedar bark, cedar roots, 52 x 14 inches, 2013.